 2. Abbott Lake Trail - Milepost 86

-An easy one-miler around shimmering Abbott Lake, this walk at Peaks of Otter offers opportunities to see wildlife, spread a blanket and picnic, or have your own mini photo shoot.
+An easy one-miler around shimmering Abbott Lake (pictured at the top of this post), this walk at Peaks of Otter offers opportunities to see wildlife, spread a blanket and picnic, or have your own mini photo shoot.
 It’s truly beautiful!
 Start at the parking lot for the Peaks of Otter Lodge and follow the paved path around.
 The trail alternates between pavement and gravel, and is wheelchair accessible, though an assisting companion would be quite handy.
 [MAP]

 3. Elk Run Trail - Milepost 86

 From the Peaks of Otter Visitor Center you can hop onto Elk Run Trail.
 At less than a mile, you’ll get a bit of rejuvenating fresh air and exercise before hitting the Parkway again.
 [MAP]

 4. Johnson Farm Loop Trail - Milepost 86